ehmicky/design/README.md

 # Additional credits

 - handle-cli-error: the logo background was created by [dgim-studio](https://www.freepik.com/free-vector/comic-dynamic-elements-set_7997347.htm).
+- safe-json-value: the validation check sign was created by [delapouite](https://game-icons.net/1x1/delapouite/check-mark.html).
+It is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
 - validate-path: the logo was designed by [reallinfo](https://github.com/reallinfo).
 It is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).